 Additionally, we had to allow time for the formalities for checking in our dog.
-These are more strict when heading to the UK than when travelling in the opposite direction.
 Schnitzel’s pet passport, which he had just gotten at an English-speaking vet in Paris, was carefully checked.
-They checked both his rabies vaccine (standard for crossing borders in Europe), plus the worming treatment that is specially required by the UK.
+They checked both his rabies vaccine, plus the worming treatment that is specially required by the UK.

 Boarding the DFDS Ferry

 During embarkation, all the foot passengers took a bus to the ship’s ramp and entered through the car deck.
 It’s a requirement to have a travelling case for your dog for this stage – confirm when booking.